 Under the No Project Alternative, aquatic and aquatic-dependent wildlife beneficial uses would continue to be assessed by proxy in the bulk of the San Diego Region’s receiving waters using measurements of water and sediment chemistry as well as toxicity.
 Consistent with baseline conditions, this would not result in protection or the complete assessment of beneficial uses.
 Existing regulatory programs would continue to operate as conducted historically, with beneficial use protection and required regulatory restoration of biologically-based beneficial uses lacking a biological framework for restoration.
 Continued implementation of regulatory compliance measures, such as BMPs, would occur on a pollutant by pollutant basis without requirements for consideration of aquatic-life beneficial uses.
 In order to improve the accuracy of only using chemistry and toxicity to evaluate beneficial use attainment, regulatory costs would increase over time with the addition of an expanded chemistry and matrix suite spatially and temporally for both storm and non-storm conditions, as well as increased toxicity test species, matrixes, and conditions (e.g. temperature).
 Additional impacts are likely to be incurred through implementation of unnecessary compliance measures to address pollutants, which may or may not result in the protection or restoration of biologically-based beneficial uses.
-In addition, Biological Objectives would not be used to guide habitat restoration, likely resulting in habitat restoration that is either unnecessary, or not appropriately scaled to pollutant reductions or hydrologic improvements, which would result in potentially unwarranted impacts.
+In addition, the Stream Biological Objective would not be used to guide habitat restoration, likely resulting in habitat restoration that is either unnecessary, or not appropriately scaled to pollutant reductions or hydrologic improvements, which would result in potentially unwarranted impacts.
 This alternative does not meet the goals or intent of the project, and potentially results in unwarranted impacts, and thus the San Diego Water determines that this is not the preferred alternative.

 State Water Board Alternative

 In the State Water Board Alternative, the State Water Board would adopt Statewide Biological Objectives to be incorporated into all Regional Board Basin Plans.
 The Onsite Wastewater Treatment System Policy took this approach for nitrate (State Water Board 2012).
 Since 2008 the State Water Board has worked on this approach for Biological Objectives and has published a draft Workplan for Developing Biological Objectives for Perennial Wadeable Stream in the State of California in 2010 (State Water Board 2010).
-While the San Diego Water Board had begun the initial stages of development for regional Biological Objectives prior to 2008, the San Diego Water Board halted the regional process due to State Water Board’s efforts.
+While the San Diego Water Board had begun the initial stages of development for regional biological objectives prior to 2008, the San Diego Water Board halted the regional process due to State Water Board’s efforts.
 The San Diego Water Board reinitiated its parallel efforts as a response to its 2014/2015 triennial review of the Basin Plan.
 Recently, in December of 2016 the State Water Board announced it was “initiating the process to develop a biological integrity assessment implementation plan for freshwater streams and rivers in California.”
 This approach no longer includes narrative or numeric Biological Objectives to protect and guide restoration of beneficial uses.
 The approach proposes to instead focus on ensuring the consistent use of biological assessment in regulatory programs, with a primary focus on using consistent State standardized monitoring methods and analysis.
 This alternative does not meet the goals or intent of the project.
 The San Diego Water Board is not opposed to ensuring the standardization of biological assessment methods across monitoring programs, and has included this approach within the proposed project.
 However, the State Water Board Alternative would still retain the impacts associated with the No Project Alternative while not meeting the goals and intent of the project, and thus the San Diego Water determines that this is not the preferred alternative.

 Biological Targets Alternative